GSA/fpki-guides/_common/06_distribute_intermediate_certs.md

 | Download Location | Click [here](../../certs/federal_bridge_ca_g4.cer)|

-### Certificates pending issuance by the Federal Common Policy CA G2
+### Certificates pending issuance by the FCPCA G2

-The following certificates are expected to be issued by the Federal Common Policy CA G2 on November 18, 2020.
+The following certificates are expected to be issued by the FCPCA G2 on November 18, 2020.

 | CA Operator | CA Distinguished Name |
 | :-------- | :-------------------------------     |